 I loved the approach of healing through story when I first saw it modelled in Colin’s intentional interim ministry (before the term had been coined) back in the 1990s.
 It has been my joy to put that tool to work ever since.
 Through it I have seen the vital importance of emotional healing in interim ministries.
 (To probe this aspect further take a look at my post on Intentional Interim as Story-Teller.)

 Nothing heals the heart like laughter!
 In a human body the health of the heart is vital to every other aspect of health.
-It is the same in church-life.
+It is exactly the same in church-life.
 It helps heal negative emotions and build the kind of emotional health on which the life of the church depends and thrives.
-It is sust as the proverb says, “Guard your heart.
+It is just as the proverb says, “Guard your heart.
 It is the source of your life.”